 It therefore seems telling that I’m writing this just after Douglas Hamilton, Chair of the Poverty and Inequality Commission, has called for ‘deeds not words’ to truly tackle poverty in Scotland.

-Sadly, for those of us working alongside families to help them keep their children safe and influence public policy to advance children’s rights, Douglas’ words and the struggle to identify how current approaches differ significantly from previous ones, as highlighted by the Commission in the Delivering Inclusive Growth in Scotland report, sound all too familiar.
+Sadly, for those of us working alongside families to help them keep their children safe and influence public policy to advance children’s rights, Douglas’ words and the struggle to identify how current approaches differ significantly from previous ones, as highlighted by the Commission in the Delivering Inclusive Growth in Scotland report (click to read), sound all too familiar.

 Across children’s services and the policy agenda the idea of ‘preventative services’ ‘early help’ and ‘family support’ are firmly embedded.
 But 13 years after Getting it Right For Every Child (GIRFEC) was introduced, we still haven’t seen the transformative change in children and families' services, from crisis management to prevention, that is so urgently required.